gruntwork-io/docs/docs/guides/stay-up-to-date/terraform/how-to-update-to-aws-provider-v3/deployment-walkthrough.md

 In order to take advantage of the Terraform AWS provider version 3, you need to update your references to the Gruntwork Infrastructure as Code Library to use a compatible version.
 We (Gruntwork) have gone through all our modules in the library to test and update the code to be compatible with AWS provider version 3.
-As a customer, you need to update to the proper versions of the Gruntwork library to pick up the fixes/changes that were made to be compatible.
+As a customer, you need to update to the proper versions of the Gruntwork IaC Library to pick up the fixes/changes that were made to be compatible.
 Be sure to read the release notes to know what changes need to be made to update to that version.

 Refer to our ["Updating to new versions"](/library/stay-up-to-date/updating) guide